Yanda95/flight_agent/README.md

 ```
 For security reasons, my_api_key is left empty in the code — you need to set your own key before running the agent.

+## Updates --version2
+### ✅ Key Functional Enhancements

+1. **LLM-Based Freeform Interaction**
+   The agent now supports natural language conversation using a large language model (LLM), allowing users to interact freely—not limited to rigid flight request formats.

+2. **Incremental Intent Merging**
+   Flight booking intent is dynamically constructed and updated over multiple turns.
+The system can merge partial inputs (e.g., destination in one turn, origin in another) into a complete query before proceeding.

+3. **Context-Aware Route Suggestions**
+   The available flight data is parsed and partially injected into the LLM prompt.
+This allows the model to answer general questions (e.g., “Where can I fly this week?”) or make valid recommendations.
+   ⚠️ *Note: To avoid overwhelming the LLM with too many options, full route listings are currently limited.
+A hybrid LLM + rule-based retrieval system is recommended for scaling.*

+4. **Memory Completeness Check Before Search**
+   The agent validates that essential booking fields (origin, destination, and date) are present in the conversation memory before performing any flight search.
+This ensures accuracy and reduces invalid queries.

 ## 🚀 Screenshots

 ### Multi-turn Dialogue: Change flight plans based on user needs